 Natural Blood Thinners

 Certain foods and herbs are natural anticoagulants and can help prevent your blood from clotting.
-These include:
+Check with your doctor before eating these foods if you’re taking a blood-thinning medication, because they could thin your blood too much.

 - celery seed